Skip to main content

 Testosterone Therapy for Women

 While testosterone is often considered a male hormone, it is also a critical component of female hormonal health.
 Women produce testosterone in their ovaries and adrenal glands, and it plays a vital role in libido, mood, energy levels, and bone density.
-As women enter and menopause, decline along with estrogen and progesterone, contributing to a range of symptoms.
+As women enter perimenopause and menopause, testosterone levels decline along with estrogen and progesterone, contributing to a range of symptoms.

 Testosterone therapy for women is administered at much lower doses than for men, with the goal of restoring levels to the optimal physiological range for a premenopausal woman.
 A common protocol involves weekly subcutaneous injections of Testosterone Cypionate, typically in the range of 10-20 units (0.1-0.2ml).
 This approach allows for precise dosing and stable hormone levels.